Skip to content

 Progressive Dialer

 A progressive dialer connects the agent to the call only if a human answers, filtering out voicemails and busy lines.
-This gives agents time to review contextual information about the person they are about to contact, although they cannot control who they will speak to or the time they have for review.
+This gives agents time to review contextual information about the person they're about to contact, although they can't control who they speak to or the time they have for review.

 The dialer efficiently manages lead allocation based on agent availability.
 It tracks agents’ statuses, ensuring the most idle agent receives the next call.
 It provides metrics and call statistics, such as the number of calls made, call duration, and call outcomes essential for monitoring and reporting.